- Quick questions

 7. Connect both the wall plate and TV plate

-- Simply sit the TV plate onto the wall plate, it should sit on when lifted and positioned.
+- Simply sit the TV plate onto the wall plate, to sit on when lifted and positioned.

-- Find a locking mechanism and activate it to stop the TV from lifting up and off the wall plate, Most fireplace TV mounts will have an adequate locking mechanism.
+- Find the locking mechanism and activate it to stop the TV from lifting up and off the wall plate, Most fireplace TV mounts will have an adequate locking mechanism.

 Wiring Tips

-- Connect the wiring to your TV before mounting it to the wall if it is a standard fixed wall mount.
-Most of a TV’s inputs are on its back and it will be difficult to access once the TV is up on the wall unless in a drop-down position or has an extendable arm.
+- Connect the wiring to your TV before mounting it to the wall if you’re dealing with a standard fixed wall mount.
+Most TV inputs are on their back and could be difficult to access once the TV is up on the wall unless there is a drop-down position or an extendable arm.

-- Use surface-mounted channels to hide the cables that connect the TV to its components.
-Make sure it is the same color as your wall or paint them black.
+- Use surface-mounted channels to hide the cables that connect your TV to the components.
+Make sure the cables match the same color as your walls you can also paint the cables black.

 By mounting your TV on the wall or away from your fireplace, you will create two focal points within the same room.

 Naturally, a fireplace is the focal point of every living room.
-With a TV mounted on a wall, a room can lose its central focus point.
+With a TV mounted on a wall, a room can lose a single point of central focus.

 Another option is to mount your TV with an automatic ceiling TV bracket.
 Still, the focal point will be divided.